Sinopterus: History of discovery

 In 2016, another species, S. lingyuanensis, was named.
 It purportedly differed from the other species in the proportions of its nasoantorbital fenestra, its rostral index, the relative sizes of its femur and tibia, and the relative sizes of the first and second wing digits.
 In the same paper describing this species, the species Huaxiapterus atavismus was also named.
 However, Xinjun Zhang and colleagues in 2019 considered Huaxiapterus an invalid genus and therefore reassigned H. atavismus to Sinopterus, which created the new combination Sinopterus atavismus.

 A 2021 study by Darren Naish and colleagues of variation within pterosaur growth stages noted that numerous species had been classified as Sinopterus or "Huaxiapterus", most based only on a single specimen, and most differentiated from each other by features like wing proportions, skull length, and crest shape and size.
 Naish et al. pointed out that all of these features are known to be variable within a single species due to growth, and that there were unlikely to be such a high diversity of extremely similar species in the same ecosystem when their differences are more likely due to variation within a few species.
 They suggested that a larger study would be needed to untangle the question of how many species of Sinopterus-like pterosaurs actually existed in the Jiufotang ecosystem, and how they are related to each other.
 In a preliminary opinion, these scientists stated that there is likely only one valid species of Sinopterus, S. dongi, but that "Huaxiapterus" corollatus might be a valid second species based on unique wing and leg proportions.
-Their opinions are confirmed by a ressessment of Chinese tapejarids by Pêgas et al. in 2023, who also name the new genus Huaxiadraco for "Huaxiapterus" corollatus.

-Relationships
+In 2023, Rodrigo V. Pêgas et al. reviewed the recent taxonomic histories of the tapejarids.
+In their article, they made S. gui and S. lingyuanensis synonymous with S. dongi.
+In addition, the genus Huaxiapterus was synonymized with Sinopterus as a result of H. jii and H. atavismus being reclassified as synonyms of S. dongi and "H." corollatus being reclassified to the new genus Huaxiadraco from which Huaxiapterus benxiensis became synonymous with.